Kamholtz/notes/vault/lang.cljs.expo.notifications.md

 - 1) DENIED: The app isn't authorized to schedule or receive notifications
 - 2) AUTHORIZED: The app is authorized to schedule or receive notifications
 - 3) PROVISIONAL: The application is provisionally authorized to post noninterruptive user notifications
-- 4) EPHEMERAL: The app is authorized to schedule or receive notifications for a limited amount of time
+- 4) EPHEMERAL: The app is authorized to schedule or receive[[ notifications for a limited amount of time|lang.cljs.require-local-js-file]]